-- → To assess how UN-Habitat has efficiently and effectively achieved WUF10 thematic objectives; - → To assess WUF10's relevance, sustainability, impact and coherence with other UN-Habitat's work (internally) as well as other international forums (externally); - \rightarrow To assess the extent to which inclusion, coordination. cooperation and partnership, were integrated and effective in planning, organizing and delivery of WUF10: - \rightarrow To assess how social inclusion issues such as human rights, gender, children, youth, older persons and those with disabilities have been integrated and impacted by WUF10;

-\rightarrow To identify lessons and make recommendations on how WUF planning process, organizing and delivery and related work could be improved to enable the effective monitoring of the substantive outcomes and impact of future sessions of WUFs.
+- 5. To assess how UN-Habitat has efficiently and effectively achieved WUF10 thematic objectives; - 6.
+To assess WUF10's relevance, sustainability, impact and coherence with other UN-Habitat's work (internally) as well as other international forums (externally); - 7.
+To assess the extent to which inclusion, coordination, cooperation and partnership, were integrated and effective in planning, organizing and delivery of WUF10; - 8.
+To assess how social inclusion issues such as human rights, gender, children, youth, older persons and those with disabilities have been integrated and impacted by WUF10; - 9.
+To identify lessons and make recommendations on how WUF planning process, organizing and delivery and related work could be improved to enable the effective monitoring of the substantive outcomes and impact of future sessions of WUFs.

-a) Scope of Evaluation
+4.1 Scope of Evaluation